cyanmage/image-classification-using-aws-sagemaker/README.md

     hook.register_hook(model)
 - I passed it as argument in the train and test functions
 - In the train function:
- I set the "TRAIN" mode during training -hook.set_mode(smd.modes.TRAIN) and "EVAL" during validation -hook.set_mode(smd.modes.EVAL)-
+ I set the "TRAIN" mode during training -hook.set_mode(smd.modes.TRAIN)
+ and "EVAL" during validation -hook.set_mode(smd.modes.EVAL)
 - In the test function, it was naturally set to EVAL mode.

 The configs for profiler and debugger are prepared in the following dictionaries : profiler_config and debugger_config, and then passed to profiler_config and